astronomer/docs/software_versioned_docs/version-0.34/upgrade-to-airflow-2.md

 Airflow 2 was built to be fast, reliable, and infinitely scalable.
 Among the hundreds of new features both large and small, Airflow 2 includes:

-- [Refactored Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html#running-more-than-one-scheduler) for enhanced performance and high-availability.
+- [Refactored Apache Airflow® Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html#running-more-than-one-scheduler) for enhanced performance and high-availability.
 - [Full REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) that enables more opportunities for automation.
 - [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/taskflow.html) for a simpler way to pass information between tasks.
 - [Independent Providers](https://github.com/apache/airflow/tree/master/airflow/providers) for improved usability and a more agile release cadence.
 - Simplified KubernetesExecutor for ultimate flexibility in configuration.
 - [UI/UX Improvements](https://github.com/apache/airflow/pull/11195) including a new Airflow UI and auto-refresh button in the **Graph** view.

 Airflow 2.3 subsequently introduced several powerful features, the most notable of which is [dynamic task mapping](https://airflow.apache.org/docs/apache-airflow/2.3.0/concepts/dynamic-task-mapping.html).
-For more information on Airflow 2.3, see ["Apache Airflow 2.3.0 is here"](https://airflow.apache.org/blog/airflow-2.3.0/) and the [Airflow 2.3.0 changelog](https://airflow.apache.org/docs/apache-airflow/2.3.0/release_notes.html#airflow-2-3-0-2022-04-30).
+For more information on Airflow 2.3, see ["Apache Airflow® 2.3.0 is here"](https://airflow.apache.org/blog/airflow-2.3.0/) and the [Apache Airflow® 2.3.0 changelog](https://airflow.apache.org/docs/apache-airflow/2.3.0/release_notes.html#airflow-2-3-0-2022-04-30).

 ## Prerequisites